drufball/yosai/_posts/2019-02-09-collateral.md

 They had just made it into position.
 There hadn’t been much time to share every detail, so many villagers held their weapons and watched the woods with a mixture of trepidation and uncertainty.
 Chiyoko held an arrow notched and ready to draw.

 Ten minutes passed.
 Twenty.
-Some of the villagers began to fidget with their armor and weapons. /Maybe Tsukuyomi moved on before they reached Fangdrop…/
+Some of the villagers began to fidget with their armor and weapons. *Maybe Tsukuyomi moved on before they reached Fangdrop…*

 There was a sharp inhalation of breath to Chiyoko’s left.
 “There!”
 The woman’s arm was outstretched, trembling as it pointed into the woods.
 “I saw something move in the treeline!”
 As she spoke, birds leapt into the air as 3 sharp cracks rang out like snapping twigs.
 Trees toppled.

 A roar filled the air, louder than anything Chiyoko had ever heard.
 The toppled trees were well over 500 feet away, yet Chiyoko could feel Hokko’s wall shaking.
 Leaves fell from the trees along the edge of the outer wall.
 Several villagers covered their ears, wincing.
 Pained cries sounded from the woods.

 There was a hiss like sharply inhaled breath as a rush of wind was drawn into the forest, bending the limbs of trees inwards.
-There was a dull /whoomph/ and a flash of yellow-orange light as a horizontal column of fire 10 feet wide erupted from the trees.
+There was a dull *whoomph* and a flash of yellow-orange light as a horizontal column of fire 10 feet wide erupted from the trees.
 Careening through the air at the head of the column was the largest kitsune Chiyoko had ever seen.

 Tsukuyomi was at least 30 feet long.
 Nine snow-white tails wrapped protectively around the giant fox as he blasted through the outer wall of Hokko.
 The god righted himself as he slid through the rice paddies, his claws digging wide furrows through the ground.

 As he came to a halt, Tsukuyomi’s tails snapped outwards.
 A sphere of cold wind whipped from the fox, freezing the rice paddies around him and leaving his white fur clean and unmarred.

 Tsukuyomi laughed.
 “Yes!
-Excellent. /Come/.”
+Excellent. *Come*.”

 As he spoke, one of the god’s tails flared with purple light.
 All of the blood drained from Chiyoko’s limbs as she felt a crushing presence against her mind.
 The presence dulled her reflexes, drawing her towards Tsukuyomi.
-Without thinking, Chiyoko took a step towards the edge of the wall. /Shit.
-Shit!/
+Without thinking, Chiyoko took a step towards the edge of the wall. *Shit.
+Shit!*

 With all her willpower, Chiyoko grabbed the head of the arrow in her hand and squeezed.
 Hard.
 Blood poured out of her palm, breaking the trance.
 She saw Mamoru stagger to her right before smacking himself swiftly across the face.